tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 It is better to read this post by Andrew Gallant (ripgrep author) first:
 [Using unwrap() in Rust is Okay](https://burntsushi.net/unwrap/)

-It's a great and very comprehensive post.
+It's a great and comprehensive post.

 *note: read everything.
 Initially it seems that he only use `unwrap` for tests and documentation, but that is not the case.*